 Jill was born and raised in Grand Rapids, Michigan, but has been a resident of Seattle for 13 years.
 Her desire to make a positive difference in the lives of others though wellness and her love of athletics drew her to the physical therapy field.
 Jill graduated from Pima Medial institute with honors, and received an associate's degree in science.
 She has clinical experience in a variety of settings including outpatient sports Rehab, pediatrics, and in a skilled nursing environment.
 In her free time Jill enjoys, distance running, hiking, snowshoeing, playing co-ed softball, and biking.

 Physical Therapist Assistant degree from Pima Medical Institute, 2011

 Amy Colten, PT, DPT

-Occupational Therapist Amy is a native of Syracuse, NY and a graduate of Ithaca College in Ithaca, NY, receiving her B.S. degree in Clinical Health Studies; followed by her Doctorate of Physical Therapy.
+Physical Therapist Amy is a native of Syracuse, NY and a graduate of Ithaca College in Ithaca, NY, receiving her B.S. degree in Clinical Health Studies; followed by her Doctorate of Physical Therapy.
 Amy has been practicing physical therapy for the past four years, and has a wide range of clinical experience treating various patient populations from geriatric to adolescent and general orthopedics.
 She also has a special interest in rehabilitating post-operative orthopedic patients.
 Amy is a compassionate and caring therapist who believes in providing each patient with extensive education on the nature of their injury as well as exercises and tools to help with injury prevention.
 Outside of work, Amy enjoys cooking, hiking, barre and exploring all that the Pacific Northwest has to offer.

 Doctorate of Physical Therapy from Ithaca College in Ithaca, NY